 - 1. Ensure that the fire is out and the appliance is cool to the touch. - 2.
-Remove the surround by lifting up and off of the appliance; set aside. - 3.
-The grille on the blower access assembly is hinged.
-Swing the grille downward to expose the 2 screws (Figure 22.2). - 4.
+Remove the door by lifting the door up and off of the hinges; set aside (Figure 22.1). - 3.
+Remove the fascia by lifting up and off of the appliance; set aside (Figure 22.1) - 4.
 Remove snap disc box from lower left. - 5.
-Remove the 2 mounting screws on the blower assembly and slide assembly towards you. - Using a Phillips head screw driver, remove the 2 screws from the snap disc and lift the snap disc off of the mounting bracket.
+Using a Phillips head screw driver, remove the 2 screws from the snap disc and lift the snap disc off of the mounting bracket (Figure 22.3). - 6.
 Disconnect the wires and replace with new snap disc and re-connect the wires. - 7.
 Place snap disc box back in position and reassemble fascia and door.

-E. Baffle Removal
+E. Baffle Board

-- Remove all ash from the firebox, and extinguish all hot embers before disposal into a metal container. - It is easier to remove both baffle boards and ceramic blanket after the tube channel assembly has been partially disassembled and the right side lowered.
-Follow steps 1 through 4 on page 22 for removal of the tube channel assembly.
+- 1. Remove all ash from the firebox, and extinguish all hot embers before disposal into a metal container. - 2.
+It is easier to remove both baffle boards and ceramic blanket after the tube channel assembly has been partially disassembled and the right side lowered.
+Follow steps 1 through 4 on page 25 for removal of the tube channel assembly.
 It is not necessary to completely remove the tube channel assembly. - 3.
-Once the baffle protection cover has been removed, pull the baffle boards and ceramic blanket forward about 1 inch (25mm) and then overlap the baffles about 1-2 inches (25-51mm) (Figure 23.1). - Slide the tube channel assembly to the left as far as it will go and lower the right side.
+Once the baffle protection cover has been removed, pull the baffle boards and ceramic blanket forward about 1 inch (25mm) and then overlap the baffles about 1-2 inches (25-51mm) (Figure 23.1). - 4.
+Slide the tube channel assembly to the left as far as it will go and lower the right side.
 Remove the baffle boards and ceramic blanket together (Figure 23.2). - Re-install in reverse order.
-Be sure the baffle boards and ceramic blanket are in their proper positions (See Figure 19.1 on page 19).
+Be sure the baffle boards and ceramic blanket are in their proper positions (Reference Correct Baffle & Blanket Placement on page 19).